Antarctic Pemmican Recipe

 Once the meat is ground as finely as you are happy with and your fat is melted, it's time to add the two together.
 You can filter the fat, though I didn't as mine was clear already, you should add it at the ratio of 60:40 ground meat to fat by weight, though as I've read that the amount can vary according to season I didn't bother weighing it.

-By this point there was a fine film of meat dust on my hands, all implements and just about everything I'd touched and I wasn't keen on spreading it further onto the scales and surrounding area.
-I added the melted fat to the ground dry meat until it couldn't absorb any more and poured it into a rectangular mould I made from aluminium foil and placed it in the fridge to solidify.
+By this point there was a fine film of meat dust on my hands, all implements, the work surface and just about everything I'd touched and I wasn't keen on spreading it further onto the scales and surrounding area.
+I added the melted fat to the ground dry meat until it couldn't absorb any more and poured it into a rectangular mould I made from folded aluminium foil and placed it in the fridge to solidify.

 Pemmican yay!As I remember it from my days in Antarctica it is fair to say that pemmican was not a particularly appetizing looking food.
 It was something where practicality and function won out over appearance, I also think I added a bit too much fat for the amount of ground dried meat which didn't help.